apache/incubator-retired-s4/website/content/doc/0.6.0/configuration.md

 # Node configuration

-*Platform* *code and* *application* *code are fully configurable,* *at deployment time{*}*.*
+**Platform code and application code are fully configurable, at deployment time.**

-S4 nodes start as simple *bootstrap* processes whose initial role is merely to connect the cluster manager:
+S4 nodes start as simple **bootstrap** processes whose initial role is merely to connect the cluster manager:

-* the bootstrap code connects to the cluster manager
+1. the bootstrap code connects to the cluster manager
-* when an application is available on the cluster, the node gets notified
+1. when an application is available on the cluster, the node gets notified
-* it downloads the platform configuration and code, as specified in the configuration of the deployed application.
+1. it downloads the platform configuration and code, as specified in the configuration of the deployed application.
-* the communication and core components are loaded, bound and initialized
+1. the communication and core components are loaded, bound and initialized
-* the application configuration and code, as specified in the configuration of the deployed applciation, is downloaded
+1. the application configuration and code, as specified in the configuration of the deployed applciation, is downloaded
-* the application is initialized and started
+1. the application is initialized and started

 This figure illustrates the separation between the bootstrap code, the S4 platform code, and application code in an S4 node: